GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 ## Private key

-A 256-bit number, usually expressed in 64-character hexadecimal, which can unlock bitcoin balances stored in the Bitcoin blockchain, a global decentralized ledger.
+A 256-bit number, usually expressed as a 64-character string of numbers and letters, which can unlock bitcoin balances stored in the Bitcoin blockchain, a global decentralized ledger.

 Unlike a password, a private key is not meant to be memorized.
 It is important to understand that the holder of the private key is the